Total Raised

 By giving gifts to the poor, we not only bring happiness and comfort to their lives but also reinforce the bonds of community and kindness that are central to the teachings of Islam.
 It’s a way to ensure that everyone can partake in the festivities and experience the joy of Eid, regardless of their circumstances.
 Ultimately, it’s a gesture of love and empathy that embodies the true essence of Eid.

-Here are some reasons why Eid gifts were given in the countries above:
+Here are some reasons why Eid gifts were given in the countries outlined: